 To circle back to the beginning, this opportunity that I wanted to apply to is for a company that I’ve always wanted to work for – well really, an organization, but it’s for an organization that I’ve always wanted to work for, it’s focusing on the exact field that I wanna be in, but it feels like, such a good opportunity.
 But what I need to remember is that it’s not a once-in-a-lifetime opportunity.
 Others will come, if not this exact one, next year, but something, you know?
 The timing isn’t right, so it’s not the right thing for me to do, right now.
 And that’s okay.
 That’s really okay.
 And I, of my own volition, am in a writing class that focuses very heavily on accountability, and I spent the morning before my class feeling sick because I said that my writing goal for the week was to apply for this thing and I’m not gonna have it done, and feeling so bad on myself.
 For what?
 You know?

 As much as I post recordings on my website, I actually spend a lot more time just recording for myself.
 I find it helpful to speak things out and then listen back to them.
 So this [past] weekend I recorded myself for forty minutes and then played it back while I was in the shower and it felt like I was listening to a personalized podcast, but what I said to myself this weekend was, “No one cares.”
 Too, especially when it comes to matters of the self like whether you’re gonna apply to something for yourself or if you’re gonna do something that only affects you, then you really don’t have to explain yourself for those things if it only affects you.
 So what I was saying to myself is like, yeah I set this writing goal that I was gonna have this application done because it was like a creative opportunity and then I was like, you know fucking what?
-If anybody’s made at me that I didn’t do this, which is not gonna be the case, there’s this tweet that I will link that says “social anxiety theories about yourself,” so to temper that I had to remind myself, if anybody gets mad at me for some shit that I said I was gonna do that doesn’t affect them, that’s on them, and no one’s upset.
+If anybody’s mad at me that I didn’t do this, which is not gonna be the case, there’s this tweet that I will link that says “social anxiety is conspiracy theories about yourself,” so to temper that I had to remind myself, if anybody gets mad at me for some shit that I said I was gonna do that doesn’t affect them, that’s on them, and no one’s upset.
 I would venture to say no one cares.
 Like, it’s so chill.
 It’s fine.
 And that’s not an excuse.
 Me, knowing – this opportunity starts before my current fellowship ends, so I couldn’t do it.
 Or like, I would have to make a lot of shit move for it to happen and I don’t feel all that bad for then not applying to it, right?
 That’s not an excuse.
 That’s a reason to not do something.

 And so, that’s something that I’ve been ruminating on recently.
 So I didn’t make this, in part to reassure myself, but rather I’ve been talking to other folks, you know, about excuses and such, directly and indirectly and saying, “I might post this up” and stuff.
 And so, I just wanted to share that because hopefully it’ll make somebody feel better that, like, everything’s chill.
 And if it feels like it’s not, this is the external voice that you need saying that it’s chill.